 Featuring a 40mm wide case crafted from a single block of a corrosive-resistant 904L steel, and a turning bezel made from Cerachom (a type of ceramic) which makes it extremely resistant to scratching, fading and corrosion.
 The movement is controlled by the in-house Rolex Calibre 3130.
 An important visual and functional feature is the winding crown, which closes much like a submarine latch.

-The Aquaracer comes in both chronograph (three-counter calibre 16 movement) and automatic (Calibre 5) models.
+The Aquaracer uses a rubber strap and comes in both chronograph (three-counter calibre 16) and automatic (Calibre 5) models.
 The chronograph models are generally around $1,000 more than the automatic models.
-Both models are quality, durable dive watches.
+Both models are quality, durable diving watches.

-This watch definitely makes a statement, and whilst it may not have the same branding appeal as a Rolex or Omega, it is definitely one to look out for if you prefer slightly larger watches that won’t weigh you down.
-We’ve seen some good deals on these watches too, so don’t be afraid to shop around.
+This watch definitely makes a statement, and whilst it may not have the same branding appeal as a Rolex or Omega, it is definitely a great piece of diving gear if you prefer slightly larger timepieces that won’t weigh you down.
+We’ve seen some good deals on these men’s models too, so don’t be afraid to shop around.

 So you’ve decided to buy a luxury watch (or maybe even just a really nice watch, like an Omega).
 You’ve immediately got a problem.
 That problem is that the watch market is absolutely flooded with counterfeits.
 When you’re spending pocket change on a cheap timepiece, getting burned by a fake Timex isn’t such a big deal.
 When you’re instead spending several large denominations on a classy, pricey watch, you’re going to feel a deep ache in your wallet when you end up with a cheaply made clone.